-Market Group - those consumer products companies listed under "How We Determined Executive Compensation for Fiscal 2014."
+Market Group - those consumer products companies listed under "How We Determined Executive Compensation for Fiscal 2015."
 The Compensation Committee of the Board of Directors compares the executive compensation programs of these companies to the total targeted compensation for each position occupied by McCormick's executive officers, including its Named Executive Officers.

 Named Executive Officers - the Chief Executive Officer ("CEO"), the Chief Financial Officer ("CFO"), the Company's three most highly compensated executive officers, other than the CEO and CFO, and up to two additional individuals for whom disclosure would have been provided but for the fact that the individual was not serving as an executive officer at the end of the last completed fiscal year.
-In this proxy statement, our Named Executive Officers consist of Alan D. Wilson, Gordon M. Stetz, Jr., W. Geoffrey Carpenter, Lawrence E. Kurzius, Malcolm Swift and one additional individual, Charles T. Langmead, who retired (effective July 1, 2014) prior to the end of fiscal 2014.
+In this proxy statement, our Named Executive Officers consist of Alan D. Wilson, Gordon M. Stetz, Jr., Brendan F. Foley, Lawrence E. Kurzius, and Malcolm Swift.